Ecuador’s political background

 In 2013, incumbent President Rafael Correa was re-elected.
 Since then, there has been much debate about whether or not to make indefinite reelection of the President legally possible.

 The approach of NIMD in Ecuador

-NIMD’s funds for the Ecuador programme will be strictly used as innovative and catalysing in terms of fundraising and type of activities.
-The programme will focus on improving the level playing field in politics by assisting in the institutionalization of the legislative unit of the National Assembly and the Legislative School.
-In 2015, Agora Democratica (AD) has therefore started the implementation of the project “Construction of mechanisms to promote citizen participation and strengthen legislative capacity in the National Assembly of Ecuador”, which consists of:
+The NIMD programme focusses on improving the level playing field in politics by assisting the Legislative School of the National Assembly.
+In 2015, NIMD has therefore started the implementation of an EU funded project that promotes citizen participation and strengthens legislative capacity in the National Assembly of Ecuador.
+The project consists of:

-- compilation and systematization of procedures within the Assembly and to clarify them in a guide that seeks to strengthen technical capacities of the assemblymen;
+- compilation and systematization of procedures within the Assembly, which will be published in a guide addressed at assemblymen;

-- designing a tool that uses a prospective methodology to help identify, a priori, the effects of legal and political decisions;
+- designing a tool that helps to reflect on the future effects of legal and political decisions;

-- building a tool that provides recommendations on how to ‘translate’ laws into a more understandable language in order to foster an informed and involved citizenship.
+- give recommendations on how to ‘translate’ laws into a more understandable language for an informed and involved citizenship.